sedaprotocol/seda-example-ops/examples/evm-price-feed/README.md

 ## Overview

-This oracle program fetches cryptocurrency prices from Binance API and returns them in a format compatible with EVM smart contracts.
+This Oracle Program fetches cryptocurrency prices from Binance API and returns them in a format compatible with EVM smart contracts.
 It supports multiple trading pairs and calculates median prices across multiple oracle nodes for consensus.

 You can test this Oracle Program on testnet with the following command: